 What to do with just a weekend in Madrid

 First, you need to get your bearings of what to do and see.
 Madrid’s tourism office, Visit Madrid is thee place to go to find out what’s going on during your stay.
 Their website is chock-full of current ideas to plan your stay.
 You’ll find info on how to navigate the city’s Metro, how to get to town from the airport or train station, places to stay, wine and dine!
 Another reliable source for tours and unique courses is Viator, which is part of Trip Advisor.
 They list several hundred things to see and do in Madrid, whether it’s taking a specialised city tour or choosing a local cooking class.
 If you are looking specifically for things like events, restaurants, festivals and nightlife, then TimeOut Madrid is your go-to.

-And while we are on the topic of Spain, if you are looking for some great ideas and a fantastic video of Best Things to do in Seville in a weekend, check out Greta’s Travels.
-Seville is not that far from Madrid and Greta’s information is really informative and engaging.
+And while we are on the topic of Spain, why not considering visiting some other neighboring cities.
+Spain is an amazing country and their train network is fast and efficient.
+For another weekend jaunt just 2.5 hours from Madrid you might visit Seville.
+Here are some great ideas for the Best Things to do in Seville in a weekend.
+Greta’s Travels is chock-full of really informative and engaging information about this city.
 Be sure to check out Greta’s Travels here.

 Start with a city tour of Madrid